 Tokens also have the ability to revolutionize creators of intangible or hard-to-define assets, like photos, music, and other creative works.
 Imagine, as an example, how a change in the distribution and control of ownership could affect the music industry.
 A composer or performer could produce a body of work, like an album, and tokenize that work to willing investors and participants.
 Listeners, producers, and others would be able to front money to creators, giving them more upfront cash for their work, and simultaneously giving themselves a stake in what could be a very popular piece of media.
 If it’s used in a movie or is downloaded frequently enough, every stakeholder would be able to claim partial benefits.

 This setup makes it easier for creators to get paid for what they create and still retain more control over how it’s used.
 It seizes some power from industry titans, democratizing the industry, and gives consumers more freedom to support the artists they want.
-It’s an amazingly beneficial system for everyone involved.
+For everyone involved, this system is amazingly beneficial.

 Employee-owned companies are becoming more popular, and asset tokenization could make the system more approachable for small- to mid-sized companies that aren’t interested in incorporating.
-The idea is to compensate employees, at least partially, in equity in the company, incentivizing them to work harder for the business’s success and rewarding them directly for their efforts.
+The idea is to compensate employees in equity in the company.
+This would incentivize them to work harder for the business’s success and rewarding them directly for their efforts.

 Asset tokenization would make this structure available without the need for an IPO or a complicated ownership distribution model.
 Instead, employees could work for discrete “tokens” of ownership that could be sold or cashed in later for a profit.